The Best For Your Guests: Thoughtful Touches Make Visitors Feel Welcome

 In the bath, keep a small basket or tray containing sample sizes of necessities that your guests may have forgotten, or in this age of stringent TSA guidelines, been unable to bring along: shampoo and conditioners, a shower cap, lotion, a disposable razor, toothpaste, sunscreen, Tylenol and hairspray.
 Provide your guests with bath linens that are fluffy and clean.
 Like your bed linens, consider a set of towels that are earmarked for guests only, whether you choose to monogram these or simply choose a separate pattern or color from your everyday towels.
 Distinctive “guest towels” are easier to keep out of the normal family rotation and are less likely to have been unwittingly used to dry the dog or wipe off muddy golf shoes.

 In the shower, remove excess bottles and old bars of soap.
 Place a new bar of soap in the shower soap dish, and provide a plush bathmat.
 Place a luxury soap and lotion at the sink along with fresh hand towels.
-Above all, be sure that the shower as well as the frameless shower doors and shower enclosures are as clean and uncluttered as possible, and that there is an ample supply of toilet paper in the bathroom.
-Make sure as well to do tile cleaning.
+Above all, be sure everything is as clean and uncluttered as possible, and that there is an ample supply of toilet paper.

 Having guests is a both a joy and a compliment to you and your family.
 Remind yourself to keep the perspective that ultimately, these people are visiting you because they love you and want to spend time with you—not simply because of the amenities you will offer.
 Fortunately there is no five-star rating system for houseguests!
 But if you spend a little time preparing for guests’ arrival, you’ll be able to sit back and relax and enjoy your time together.
 After all, that is what hosting guests is all about.